Aaron98990/ways-of-the-game/offside.md

 ## Offside then Not

+When a player recieves a ball, they may not be in an offside position anymore.
+This does not negate the fact that they were offside when the ball was touched by a team-mate.
+Players will be grumpy about this but it is the correct call.

 ## Deflection vs Non-deflection

 > A player in an offside position at the moment the ball is played or touched by a